-In the non-riverine area in Delhi, the sporozoite rate was 0.78% and in the riverine area it was 0.53%.
+In the nonriverine area in Delhi, the sporozoite rate was 0.78% and in the riverine area it was 0.53%.
 Samples of An. stephensi collected from July 1999 to August 2000 by all methods in Surat City were analysed by ELISA for the detection of sporozoites.
 In all, 1660 samples were tested and 29 were found positive giving a sporozoite rate of 1.75%.
 Experimental infection to study the infectivity rate of An. stephensi var. mysorensis was carried out using blood isolates from 13 patients in Chennai City.
 The gametocyte count of the patients ranged between 200/μl and 2520/μl.
 Gut and gland positivity was observed from 7th and 10th day onwards.
-Gut positivity rates observed on the 7th, 9th, 10th and 13th day were 33.3, 78.57, 50 and 80% respectively.
-Sporozoites were observed on the 10th and 13th day and the sporozoite positivity obtained was 33.3 and 25% indicating delayed infectivity.
-In a study in Kutchch, An. stephensi was also incriminated from a rural area by ELISA method where its sporozoite rate was 0.07%.
-The study clearly established the species as a potential vector of malaria in semi-arid zone where thousands of man-made water bodies are being created for water conservation and irrigation.
+Gut positivity rate observed on the 7th, 9th, 10th and 13th day was 33.3, 78.57, 50.0 and 80.0% respectively.
+Sporozoites were observed on the 10th and 13th day and the sporozoite positivity obtained was 33.3 and 25.0% indicating delayed infectivity.

-An. stephensi was found mainly in clear water, except in some polluted, blocked cemented drains with grass growth in the non-riverine zone near Delhi (Batra et al 2001).
-In cities and towns, it breeds in all kinds of contained waters in houses, at construction sites, industries, cattle troughs, in sluice valve chambers with water-supply leakages, and ornamental waters.
+An. stephensi was found mainly in clear water, except in some polluted, blocked cemented drains with grass growth in the nonriverine zone near Delhi (Batra et al., 2001).
+In cities and towns, it breeds in all kind of contained waters in houses, at construction sites, industries, cattle troughs, in sluice valve chambers with water-supply leakages, and ornamental waters.
 Observations carried out in Ahmedabad City revealed that it prefers to breed in curing chambers at the construction sites and sluice valve chambers.
 Nearly 36% of all anophelines emerged from the larval samples collected from these two sites were contributed by An. stephensi.
 A small proportion of its breeding was also detected from ponds and pools.
-In a survey of breeding habitats carried out in rural areas, between 1985 and 1988, it was found that An. stephensi prefers to breed mainly in wells and domestic water storage containers.
+In rural areas, survey of breeding habitats carried out between 1985 and 1988 it was found that An. stephensi prefers to breed mainly in well and domestic water storage containers.
 Of the total adults emerged in the samples from wells, this species accounted for 48.3% and from domestic containers for 69.5%.
 Except wells, other peridomestic habitats were not preferred by it, though its breeding was recorded from river, riverbed pools, irrigation canal, irrigation channel, ponds, small pools and hoof prints.

-In Chennai City, an increase in the abundance of type form and intermediate form during postmonsoon was observed in general suggesting that it might be governed by the availability of the types of breeding sites that result from monsoon rains.
+In Chennai City, an increase in the abundance of type form and intermediate form during post-monsoon was observed in general suggesting that it might be governed by the availability of the types of breeding sites that result from monsoon rains.
 Oviposition in type form was confined to the period of 1800 to 0100 hrs while in var. mysorensis it was prolonged from 1800 to 0600 hrs.
-The egg-hatching rate was 76.5% being maximum in mysorensis.
+The egg-hatching rate was 76.5 % being maximum in mysorensis.
 The time required for eggs of the three variants to hatch was found significantly different.
 Variety mysorensis showed higher mortality rate than type form.
 Studies on the immature stages of type form under ambient conditions in different seasons indicated that throughout the year, larval mortality was significantly higher in IV instar and instar-wise larval mortality did not differ through different seasons.
-A study in Kutchch, Gujarat showed profuse breeding of An. stephensi in irrigation farm ponds and concrete tanks throughout the year.

-Bio-ecology of Ecological Variants of An. stephensi
+Bioecology of two Ecological Variants of An. stephensi